Students protest as Utah lawmakers resist changing ‘Dixie’

 They have a powerful ally in Republican House Speaker Brad Wilson.
 He made the economic case for changing the name in a series of tweets Tuesday night, citing reports from major local companies that the term’s historical connections to the Deep South and slavery have hurt their employees and recruitment.

 “I believe now is the right time to make this change,” Wilson wrote on Twitter.

 Dixie State graduates looking for jobs outside the local area have found the name is a stumbling block on their resume, said Student Body President Penny Mills.

-It’s led to a rare impasse with Wilson’s counterpart in the Senate, where lawmakers have so far refused to give a hearing to the name change.
+The proposal has led to a rare impasse with Wilson’s counterpart in the state Senate, where lawmakers have so far refused to give a hearing to the name change.

-Republican Senate President Stuart Adams told reporters Wednesday that the bill is expected to be heard in committee but negotiations are ongoing to ensure the community can have additional input.
+Republican Senate President Stuart Adams told reporters Wednesday that the bill is expected to be heard in committee and negotiations are ongoing to ensure the community can have additional input.

 The Dixie State name has vocal support among people in its home of St. George, about 300 miles (480 kilometers) south of Salt Lake City, and they’ve been putting pressure on lawmakers to leave it alone.

-A nickname for the region dating back to when settlers with The Church of Jesus Christ of Latter-day Saints dreamed of growing cotton a century ago, supporters say it should be considered separate from the history of the Confederacy.
+Dixie was a nickname for the region dating back to when settlers with The Church of Jesus Christ of Latter-day Saints dreamed of growing cotton a century ago.
+Supporters say it should be considered separate from the history of the Confederacy.

 “We’re not in that bunch.
 If this was Alabama or Georgia or somewhere else, it would be a different story but we’re not,” said Tim Anderson, a St. George attorney who opposes the name change.